dojo/docs/dojo/behavior.rst

 .. contents::
     :depth: 2

-A very simple, lightweight mechanism for applying code to existing documents, based around `dojo.query <dojo/query>`_ for node selection, and a simple two-command API: dojo.behavior.add() and dojo.behavior.apply();
+A very simple, lightweight mechanism for applying code to existing documents, based around :ref:`dojo.query <dojo/query>` for node selection, and a simple two-command API: dojo.behavior.add() and dojo.behavior.apply();

 =====